Total Protein and A/G Ratio

 that affects your kidneys.
 In adults, this problem may be caused by diabetes or lupus.

-Nephrotic syndrome causes puffiness around your eyes and in your arms and legs and
+Nephrotic syndrome causes puffiness around your eyes and in your arms and legs.
+With

-too much protein loss in your urine.
-Protein testing may also show abnormal results
+this condition, you lose too much protein in your urine.
+Protein testing may also

-if you have a problem that causes you to lose protein from your digestive tract.
+show abnormal results if you have a problem that causes you to lose protein from your

 What other tests might I have along with this test?

-Depending on your symptoms, you may also have blood and urine tests.
+Depending on your symptoms, you may also have other blood and urine tests.

 What do my test results mean?